SamuraiBarbi/jttw-ai-docker-stack/README.md

           memory: 64G
 ```

-Remove the (`reservations`) section from the `deploy` section.
+Remove the (`reservations:`) section from the `deploy:` section.
 Your deploy should now look like this:

 ```yaml
     deploy: